-For women with heavy periods, excessive tiredness can last throughout the period.
-It may also be a sign of iron-deficiency anemia.
+For a person with heavy periods, excessive tiredness can last throughout the period.
+It

 Fatigue is also a common symptom of early pregnancy.
-It often persists throughout the first trimester, and some women feel tired for the full 9 months.
-Difficulty sleeping and frequent nighttime urination can make pregnancy fatigue worse.
+It often persists throughout the first trimester, and some people feel tired for the full pregnancy.
+Resting whenever possible can help a person manage fatigue or tiredness.

 Bleeding or spotting

 Cramping is common in both PMS and early pregnancy.
-Early pregnancy cramps are similar to menstrual cramps, but they can occur lower down in the stomach.
+Early pregnancy cramps can be similar to menstrual cramps, but they may persist for longer.

-These cramps may persist for weeks or months during pregnancy, as the embryo implants and the uterus stretches.
+These cramps may persist during pregnancy, as the embryo implants and the uterus stretches.

 Headaches and back pain

 Increased appetite and food cravings are common symptoms of pregnancy, but they can also occur with PMS.

 Many people with PMS experience increased appetite and cravings for sweet or fatty foods, or carbohydrate-rich meals.
 Changes in the hormones estrogen and progesterone likely influence cravings just before a period.